Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Juni 2025 00.24.32 UTC
+- WIB: Minggu, 29 Juni 2025 01.35.29 UTC
-- WITA: Minggu, 29 Juni 2025 01.24.32 UTC
+- WITA: Minggu, 29 Juni 2025 02.35.29 UTC
-- WIT: Minggu, 29 Juni 2025 02.24.32 UTC
+- WIT: Minggu, 29 Juni 2025 03.35.29 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: inspirational
+Kategori: success